-- The Visiting Student Certificate Program is offered through the Office of the Registrar, Open Studies in concert with International Student Services (ISS) at the International Centre which will assist in the program's administration, ongoing advising, and support services. - (2) Like all visiting students, students in the Visiting Student Certificate Program are bone fide students of other universities or colleges who have been permitted to take one or more courses for transfer credit to their own institutions which have agreed in advance to such an arrangement.
+- The Visiting Student Certificate Program is offered through the Office of the Registrar, Open Studies in concert with the International Centre, International Student Services (ISS).
+The International Centre will assist in the program's administration, ongoing student advising, and support services. - (2) Students in the Visiting Student Certificate Program are bona fide students of other universities or colleges who have been permitted to take one or more courses for transfer credit to their own institutions.
+The Institutions will have agreed in advance to such an arrangement.